benko/ocp4-lab-deployment/README.md

 This project describes (and implements) one way of deploying OCP4 nightly builds in a minimal airgapped lab environment.

-> **NOTE:** The container images required for an offline installation are not included here.
-You will need to deploy OCP with internet access for the ``services`` VM at least once in order to "seed" the Nexus repository.
-After that, you can repeat it as many times as you like with no internet connectivity.

 This is not an elaborate on how OpenShift installation works, how it should be administered, and how the cluster is operated.
 Nor is it a document on how and why any of the involved components work, and how to deploy or configure them.